Select your location for location specific information:

 The blind person's allowance can be applied for informally.
 It is paid monthly in advance.

-A person is blind if they have a complete lack of sight.
+A person is blind if they have no sight at all.
 Persons are also considered blind

 A person with severe visual impairment is someone who is not blind but